 Dylan Battles, the techie of Kate Spencer, once said in Manhunter that he could alter her suit so that she would "feel like she was in a state of perpetual org—" before being cut off.

-The highly debatable Chuck Austen run on the X-Men had the Polaris/Havok wedding.
-The stripper could change shape and the X-Men were calling out well known female superheroes.
+The highly debatable Chuck Austen run had the Polaris/Havok wedding.
+The stripper could change shape and the X-Men were calling out well-known female superheroes.
 Though they were just having innocent fun in a strip club, and the girls were having a similarly good time thanks to Emma Frost casting illusions.